chery-nextai/.github/profile/README.md

 ## Open Collaboration

-NextAI Research Institute actively promotes collaborative innovation among industry, academia, and research institutions.
+NEXTAI Research Institute actively promotes collaborative innovation among industry, academia, and research institutions.
 We aim to build an open AI innovation platform that connects frontier AI research with real-world automotive scenarios.

 We are seeking collaboration across the following areas, while remaining open to broader opportunities beyond these directions: